-Southern Response participates in the Insurance, Finance and Savings Ombudsman (IFSO) scheme.
+Southern Response participates in the Insurance and Savings Ombudsman (ISO) scheme.
 The Ombudsman is an independent statutory authority that considers complaints regarding all types of personal and domestic insurance provided the disputed amount of the claim does not exceed \$200,000; Decisions of the Ombudsman are binding on Insurers.
-In February 2014 Southern Response and the ISO agreed a 6-month trial of extended terms of reference for the ISO scheme which expanded its jurisdiction to include:
+In February 2014 Southern Response and the ISO agreed an extended terms of reference for the ISO scheme which expanded its jurisdiction to include: